-HEALTH - (9, 10 - 1/2 credit - State Code: 08051A000) - Students will receive instruction in the following areas: systems review, decision making and wellness skills, mental and emotional health, nutrition, fitness, drugs, abuse and violence, reproduction and STD's.
+HEALTH - (9, 10 - 1/4 credit - State Code: 08051A000) - Students will receive instruction in the following areas: systems review, decision making and wellness skills, mental and emotional health, nutrition, fitness, drugs, abuse and violence, reproduction and STD's.

-DRIVER EDUCATION - (9, 10 $-\frac{1}{2}$ credit - State Code: 08152A000) - attempts to develop in the student the knowledge needed to drive safely in our society.
+DRIVER EDUCATION - (9, 10 - 1/4 credit - State Code: 08152A000) - attempts to develop in the student the knowledge needed to drive safely in our society.
 It provides actual practice in driving under the direction of a certified driving instructor.
 The course meets a minimum of 30 clock hours with supplemental behind-the-wheel instruction amounting to 6 clock hours scheduled individually.
+Drivers Ed fee will be charged when enrolled in class.